CAPC Guidelines:

 • Giardia duodenalis infection is common in dogs.

 • Regional differences in Giardia prevalence exist, but infections in dogs with clinical signs averaged 15.6% in dogs in the US.
-Overall, the most common intestinal parasite in dogs were Giardia (8.1%), and in urban parks Giardia spp. was present in 24.7% of dogs attending parks in Calgary, Canada.
+Overall, the most common intestinal parasite in dogs was Giardia (8.1%), and in urban parks Giardia spp. was present in 24.7% of dogs attending parks in Calgary, Canada.

 Click here to view our Prevalence Maps and to sign up for updates on reported cases in your area